zubinchopra/portaldocs/portal-sdk/templates/portalfx-style-guide-custom-css-file.md

-## Style Guide: Custom CSS Files
+## Custom CSS files

-Extension developers may choose to combine commonly used classes into a CSS file.
-CSS styles defined in stylesheets are sanitized using the same rules as the style attribute (see below).
-All custom class names must start with the `.ext-` prefix, identifying classes which are owned by the extension.
-First, add a new CSS file to your extension:
+Extension developers can combine commonly used classes into a CSS file.
+CSS styles that are defined in stylesheets are [sanitized](portalfx-extensions-glossary-style-guide.md) using the same rules as the style attribute (see below).
+All custom class names begin with the `.ext-` prefix that identifies them as classes that are owned by the extension.

-`\Client\Parts\Custom\Styles\ExampleStyles.css`
+All developers who install the Portal Framework SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download) also install the samples on their computers during the installation process.
+The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.

+In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>` is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
+Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

+To specify custom styles, add a new CSS file to your extension, as in the sample located at `<dir>\Client\V1\Parts\Custom\Styles\ExampleStyles.css`.
+This code is also included in the following example.

 ```css
 .ext-too-many-clicks-box {